Good (political party): Election campaign

-At the launch of the political party, De Lille said that the manifesto of the party and premier candidates would be announced in early 2019.
+At the launch of the political party, de Lille said that the manifesto of the party and premier candidates would be announced in early 2019.
 The party is registered with the Independent Electoral Commission (IEC) and contested the 2019 national and provincial elections in all of the South African provinces.

 On 5 February 2019, the party launched its manifesto.
 The party's manifesto focused on key issues, such as the reduction of the size of the national cabinet, the prosecution of corrupt individuals and the scrapping of the controversial e-tolls in Gauteng.

-The party's local government manifesto for the 2021 municipal elections was launched on 13 September 2021 headed by spatial, economic, social, and environmental justice with a "balanced", evidence-based approach to issues such as poverty and crime.
+Collaboration with Rise Mzansi

+In August 2024, Axolile Notywala, Rise Mzansi's candidate for Premier of the Western Cape during the 2024 Western Cape provincial election, was appointed by Good to fill a vacancy in the City of Cape Town council.
+Rise Mzansi stated that the arrangement "cements the two parties' commitment to revive conversations about realigning social democratic politics" and did not rule out the possibility of a merger, while Good's Brett Herron said that "we are confident that this is only the beginning of a much broader and richer project".

+Merger

+On 5 October 2025, the party announced its merger with Rise Mzansi and Build One South Africa to form the new Unite for Change party, which will be registered to contest the 2026 local government elections.
+Good, along with Rise Mzansi and Build One South Africa, will continue to exist independently until the next national election scheduled for 2029, when they will fully merge.